Upward-Spiral-Science/the-fat-boys/final_report.md

 #### Testing Assumptions
 We computed the correlation on log-normalized features across different excitatory and inhibitory markers.
-We observe
+We observe look at the off-diagonal values of the correlation matrix.
+We assumed data sampled from a GMM with n components compute BIC for number of components ranging from 1 to 10.

 #### Further Exploration and Clustering